GameDevCoder/portfolio/_clients/crooz.md

 ##### Magic Effect Previewer

-Magic effect animation preview support included playback of material animation.&nbsp;
+Magic Effect preview support included playback of the effect's animation.&nbsp;

 ##### Character Previewer

-Character model preview support included ability to change character type, gender, equipment and weapons.
+Character Model preview support included ability to change character type, character parts, gender, armor and weapons.
+Each model could be selectively disabled from rendering.
 Playback of animation was also supported.

 ![](/images/clients/crooz/unite-2016-tokyo-2/ffgm_chara_viewer_tool_2.jpg){: width="1654" height="952"}

 ##### Enemy Previewer

-Enemy animation preview support included playback of attacks and attack effects.
+Enemy Model preview support included playback of animation layers and states as well as effects that were timed with the animations.

 ![](/images/clients/crooz/unite-2016-tokyo-2/ffgm_enemy_viewer_tool_2.jpg){: width="1645" height="922"}

 ##### Map Previewer

-Map model preview support included ability to change map type.
+Map Model preview support included the ability to change the map type.

-\*\*Although not shown in this version, a battle simulation mode allowed artists to preview the maps with characters and enemies at a battle location engaged in a mock battle situation.
+\*\*Although not shown in this version, a battle simulation mode allowed artists to preview the maps with characters and enemies setup at a battle location engaged in a mock battle situation.

 ![](/images/clients/crooz/unite-2016-tokyo-2/ffgm_map_viewer_tool_2.jpg){: width="1774" height="1014"}